 Once you collect the data, you want to analyze it to make informed decisions on your future videos.

 If videos have a high number of views but a short average watch time, then you touched on the right topic, but maybe you droned on a little too long and lost your audience’s attention.

 If videos have a high level of social media engagement, then your audience is telling you they enjoy your delivery and are interested in the topic of the video.
 If you see high levels of engagement, but your conversion rate is low, then maybe you need to bolster your call to action.

-If videos don’t have many views nor engagement, then you want to find new ways to promote the video like social media posts or dedicated email campaigns.
-If, after a second round of promotion, your video metrics remain stagnant, then revisit your buyer persona and reconsider your video topics to make sure you’re providing genuine value for your buyer.
+If videos don’t have many views or engagement, then you want to find new ways to promote the video like social media posts or dedicated email campaigns.
+If, after the second round of promotion, your video metrics remain stagnant, then revisit your buyer persona and reconsider your video topics to make sure you’re providing genuine value for your buyer.

 Again, pay attention to those numbers before you spend the time and resources to record your next set of videos.
 Measuring and analyzing will help you make a greater impact on your audience and build a more powerful video marketing strategy.

 If you have a smartphone, you can get started on your video marketing strategy.
 You don’t need an expensive camera or a Hollywood crew behind the lens.
 You simply need to follow the five steps above and know that as awkward as it feels at first, it will help you grow your business in the end.
 If you’re considering launching events to promote your brand, you can also learn how to promote your events with video.
 Annnnnd ACTION!